HumanCellAtlas/metadata-schema/docs/rationale.md

 Significant experimental diversity among HCA datasets is expected.
 The metadata evolution process must be flexible to allow for submission of new data types and subsequent easy adoption of new schema/fields as methods reach common usage.
 Data contributors should be able to request new metadata fields to describe their datasets without causing process failure.

-### Separation of (metadata) concerns
+### Separation of metadata concerns

 It must be possible to separate different concerns related to metadata.
 For example, the metadata validation process should be driven by the schema, and depend only on having access to the schema, not the particular content of the schema or its semantics.
-Similarly, it should be possible to store the metadata on disk without understanding its syntax or semantics.
+Similarly, it should be possible to store metadata documents on disk without understanding its syntax or semantics.